KiandaBPM/docs/content/docs/platform/administration/subscription.md

 ## Single Sign-On (SSO)

 Enabling Single-Sign-On allows the user to login via a Single-Sign-On connector.
 This connector could be Office365 or SAML 2.0.
-When you click on **Single Sign-On** in **Subscription** page you are brought to the **Single Sign-on Details** page.
-See [Single Sign On][/docs/security/sso/] for more details.
+When you click on **Single Sign-On** in **Subscription** page, you are brought to the **Single Sign-on Details** page.
+See [Single Sign On](/docs/security/sso/) for more details.

 ![Single Sign-On Details](/images/single-sign-on-details.jpg)

-At any time, you can go to left-hand side menu and **Subscription** to edit any of the settings for the headings above.
+At any time, you can go to left-hand side menu and click on **Subscription** to edit any of the settings for the headings above.